Stoke, Plymouth

-Stoke, also referred to by its earlier name of Stoke Damerel, is a parish, that was once part of the historical Devonport, England; this was prior to 1914.
-In 1914, Devonport and Plymouth amalgamated with Stonehouse: the new town took the name of Plymouth.
-Since the amalgamation Stoke has been an inner suburb of Plymouth, Devon.
+Stoke, also referred to by its earlier name of Stoke Damerel, is an inner suburb of the city of Plymouth, in the ceremonial county of Devon, England.

+In 1844, Stoke Damerel was described as a parish in Roborough hundred, adjoining the borough of Plymouth, and including Devonport within it.
+In 1914, Devonport and Plymouth amalgamated with Stonehouse, and the new town took the name of Plymouth.